“In photography, there are no shadows that cannot be illuminated.”

 Your Shortcut to HDR: Your Smartphone

-If you’re using anything newer than, say, a Samsung Galaxy 4 or iPhone 4s, your smartphone is likely equipped with HDR capability.
+If you’re using anything newer than, say, a Samsung Galaxy S4 or iPhone 4S, your smartphone is likely equipped with HDR capability.

 To start using it, turn your camera mode to HDR or Rich Tone.

-If you’re using an iPhone, go to Settings — Camera
+If you’re using an iPhone, go to Settings — Camera.

-- While you’re here, make sure you tell your phone to keep a copy of the standard photo as well (this way, you can compare your HDR photo with your standard photo and decide which one you like best).
+While you’re here, make sure you tell your phone to keep a copy of the standard photo as well (this way, you can compare your HDR photo with your standard photo and decide which one you like best).

-- Then, click on your camera icon and choose HDR in the upper left corner of your screen.
+Then, click on your camera icon and choose HDR in the upper left corner of your screen.

-- Take your shots!
+Take your shots!

 Note: Keep your phone as stationary as you can, since your phone will be capturing a few shots at once and needs to stay steady during this time.
 You can buy an adapter for your tripod or use natural surroundings to stabilize your phone… just be sure not to leave the phone behind when you’re done!